 Ladakh is known for its unique culture and awe-inspiring landscapes.
 The snow-clad high peaks, cold deserts, and massive glaciers define the topography of the region.
 And then there are some breathtaking lakes & rivers that captivate the visitors and offer ample opportunities for rafting.
 Other than river rafting and taking a sightseeing tour of the beautiful places to visit in this region, there are so many things to do in Ladakh that you simply cannot miss.
-These tourist attractions and activities ensure a joyful & exciting trip to Ladakh.
+These tourist attractions and activities ensure a joyful and exciting trip to Ladakh.

 One of the best things to do in Ladakh is seeing the Llams perform the colorful Chhams.
 You haven’t felt the spirit and true magnetism of Ladakh if you haven’t seen the dance drama flaunting vibrant clothes and formidable masks.
 Attend the Hemis Festival or Ladakh Festival to be mesmerized by the colourful dances.

 Highlight: the Chham Dance is quite famous; people dance wearing masks and the dance is symbolic of good winning over bad

 2. Spot A Snow Leopard

 There is nothing as breathtaking as looking at a Snow Leopard seen in only a few places in the entire world.
 Spot the beautiful animal on the snow leopard trek in one of the popular Ladakh attractions – the Hemis National Park, home to more than 200 snow leopards which can be seen only in the winters.